FRWA’s Kerbside Waste Collection Policy sets out the provisions for:

-(Alexandrina and Victor Harbor township areas – 240 L green lid bin.)
+(Alexandrina, Victor Harbor and kangaroo Island township areas – 240 L green lid bin.)

-The contents of your green waste bin are taken to FRWA’s Goolwa Waste & Recycling Depot, where they are mulched and pasteurized to produce high-quality garden mulch.
+The contents of your green waste bin are taken to FRWA’s Waste & Recycling Depot or Kangaroo Island Resource Recovery Centre, where they are mulched and pasteurized to produce high-quality garden mulch.
 Only compostable materials can go in your green waste bin, including food scraps and garden trimmings.
 Remember the motto: “If it grows, in it goes!”

 Everything on this list can go in your green waste bin: